 Much the same might be said of numbers-obsessed higher education, in which measures of academic performance have become indicators of academic worth in a system that is palpably flawed.
 Fetishism instils unquestioning support for the system, especially among those skilled or powerful enough historically to work the system to their own advantage.

 In conclusion, then, the proponents of neoliberal ideological trends and their acolytes in contemporary higher education have certain features in common with the adherents of various spiritual and occult persuasions.
 All these groupings, whether economic, educational or esoteric, attach profound importance to numbers, believing that they can speak deeper, more significant truths than those contained in words.
 Yet, the numerical is as subjective and subject to diverse interpretations as the verbal.
-The authority now afforded numbers in contemporary higher education draws, in various respects, on mystically-charged perceptions, mythmaking and a misplaced faith in the magic of metrics.
+The authority now afforded numbers in contemporary higher education draws, in various respects, on mystically charged perceptions, myth-making and a misplaced faith in the magic of metrics.

 References

-Aitchison, J. (2015) ‘Unscrupulous academics buy into ‘university 419 scam’,’ Mail & Guardian, 11–17 December, p.31.
+Aitchison, J. (2015) ‘Unscrupulous academics buy into “university 419 scam”’, Mail & Guardian, 11–17 December, p.31.

 Alvesson, M., Yiannis, G. and Paulsen, R. (2017) Returning to Meaning: A Social Science with Something to Say, Oxford University Press, Oxford.